- Day 1: Arriving in Korea

 Day 1: Arriving in Korea

 My name is Cindy Nguyen, and this is the start of a series based on the first week of living in Seoul.
-My experience will be different from many of you that will be traveling to Seoul as I’ll be staying in Seoul for three months.
-This article is for those that are traveling to Seoul for the very first time.
+My experience will differ from many of you traveling to Seoul as I’ll be staying in Seoul for three months.
+This article is for those traveling to Seoul for the first time.
 But whether you’re staying for an extended amount of time or just a couple of months, this guide will help cover aspects of transitioning into the Korean lifestyle and the best places to visit in Seoul.

 Day 1 consists of flying into Incheon International Airport, one of the largest and busiest airports in the world.
 It’s known for its fast immigration and baggage claim, and the time from leaving the plane to getting outside the gate terminal took less than 30 minutes.
 And in an alternate reality where I could afford to pay first class, I would have been out of the airport in less than 10 minutes.

-You should head to the nearest bank/money exchange center as you leave the gate.
+Before leaving the gate, you should head to the nearest bank/money exchange center.
 There are a couple inside the airport, usually marked by currency symbols.
 It’s safe to exchange around 100,000 won at the airport for transit/emergency payments until you get a little more settled in and find a place with a better exchange rate.

 You have three options for getting to Seoul from Incheon Airport: